 3 Standout Selections: “Palace,” “Peso,” “Brand New Guy”

 No one quite defines the mold of today’s internet-raised, fashion-obsessed rap spectrum like A$AP Rocky.
-LIVE.LOVE.A$AP was his grand arrival, an amalgamation of influences, sounds and contributors that could only happen in a digitally connected landscape.
+LIVE.LOVE.A$AP was his grand arrival, an amalgamation of influences, sounds, and contributors that could only happen in a digitally connected landscape.
 Blending blunt-fried Southern hip-hop and hypnotic, ethereal cloud rap with influences and contributors from Houston, Atlanta, South Florida, the Bay, LA, Detroit, France—to name just a few—tied together with a hubris, swag and New York spirit that could only be birthed from Harlem, Rocky’s debut was hip-hop globalization, and it sounded like an album beamed in from the future yet deeply rooted in tradition.
-His technical yet effortless flow may set him apart from some of the artists he’s since fathered, but his region-defying sound, penchant for threads by Raf Simmons and Rick Owens, and art/music/clothing aesthetic opened the door for thousands of rap careers.
-LLA not only instantly catapulted Rocky to star status, it marked the beginning of a new era in rap. —Brendan Varan
+His technical yet effortless flow may set him apart from some of the artists he’s since fathered, but his region-defying sound, a penchant for threads by Raf Simmons and Rick Owens, and art/music/clothing aesthetic opened the door for thousands of rap careers.
+LLA not only instantly catapulted Rocky to star status, but it also marked the beginning of a new era in rap. —Brendan Varan

 16. Freddie Gibbs & Madlib — Piñata